 Featured Image: Icebound by John Henry Twachtman

 Here is the beginning.
-I’m walking down the sidewalk and then the curb, sidewalk and curb again, under a sky full of tiny sad stars that light up this city as well as they can, but not as well as the neon signs all around me, not as well as the rainbow glitter of the Strip, just five miles away.
-I’m walking with the glitter and the neon and the stars, in front of the Sav-On Drugstore and then past it, towards the Dottie’s—video poker and snacks, cheap smokes and booze, twenty-four hours a day.
+I’m walking down the sidewalk and then the curb, sidewalk and curb again, under a sky full of tiny sad stars that light up this city as well as they can, but not as well as the neon signs all around me, not as well as the rainbow glitter of the Strip, just five miles away, I’m walking with the glitter and the neon and the stars, in front of the Sav-On Drugstore and then past it, towards the Dottie’s—video poker and snacks, cheap smokes and booze, twenty-four hours a day.
 I go into the Dottie’s, with money in hand for two packs of Reds, and a hey there to the man working security.
-I’ve seen him before, know that brown skin and that smile, so I can look at the carpet instead of at him while I tap my hands on the counter, waiting to be rung up.
-He’s watching me, I think, and when I look at him, I know, just like I know he hasn’t seen or doesn’tcare that I came in with someone.
+I’ve seen him before, know that brown skin and that smile, so I can look at the carpet instead of at him while I tap my hands on the counter, waiting o be rung up.
+He’s watching me, I think, and when I look at him, I know.
+Just like I know he hasn’t seen or doesn’t are that I came in with someone.

 Katherine Lien Chariott has published fiction, essays and poetry in a number of journals.
 She is based in China.